 The answers are assessed as follows:

 1.5 points for each correct answer;

 What is the registration deadline for the IMAT test?

-The IMAT test will be on September 10th 2021.
-Students can enroll from 1st to 23rd July.
+The IMAT test will be held in September (date to be confirmed).
+Students can enroll from July 4th.

-Registration must be done online together with the payment of the registration fee.
+Registration must be made online together with the payment of the registration fee.

 Where can the IMAT admissions test be taken?

 The IMAT test in the English language can be taken in 13 Italian universities: